dentolos19/sorting-visualizer/README.md

 ## ⚒️ Usage

 You can just run `start.bat` which automatically creates a Python virtual environment, installs all required dependencies, and starts the application.
 However, if you prefer to do it manually, you can follow the instructions below.
+Make sure you have Python 3.10+ installed on your computer.

 1. Create a Python virtual environment: `py -m venv .venv`
 2. Launch the virtual environment: `.venv/Scripts/activate`